awsdocs/amazon-athena-user-guide/doc_source/glue-athena.md

 For more information about the AWS Glue Data Catalog, see [Populating the AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html) in the *AWS Glue Developer Guide*\.

 Separate charges apply to AWS Glue\.
-For more information, see [AWS Glue Pricing](https://aws.amazon.com/glue/pricing) and [Are there separate charges for AWS Glue?](glue-faq.md#faq-pricing) For more information about the benefits of using AWS Glue with Athena, see [Why should I upgrade to theAWS Glue Data Catalog?](glue-faq.md#faq-benefits)
+For more information, see [AWS Glue Pricing](https://aws.amazon.com/glue/pricing) and [Are there separate charges for AWS Glue?](glue-faq.md#faq-pricing) For more information about the benefits of using AWS Glue with Athena, see [Why should I upgrade to the AWS Glue Data Catalog?](glue-faq.md#faq-benefits)

 **Topics**
 + [Using AWS Glue to Connect to Data Sources in Amazon S3](data-sources-glue.md)